ProgUn1corn/Qlourie_Astral_R/README.md

 ## Aerodynamics
 - Front and rear independent aerodynamics
 - Front lip react to ground clearance change
+- Aero geared to anti-diving when jumping instead of high speed downforce
-- Two layer RX style rear wing, geared towards anti-diving when jumping
+- Two layer RX style rear wing
 - Total about 200kg of downforce at 200km/h